RxSwiftCommunity/RxStarscream/README.md

 socket = RxWebSocket(url: NSURL(string: "ws://localhost:8080/")!)
 socket.connect()
 ```
-Now you can subscribe to all websocket events:
+Now you can subscribe e.g to all of the websocket events:

 ```swift
 socket.rx_response.subscribeNext { (response: WebSocketEvent) in